Table of Contents

 Having used the Zen power amplifier for many years, I naturally followed the further development around the DIY homepage of Nelson Pass.
 After carefully following a discussion about rebuilding an Aleph J in the AAA forum, where the first positive results were reported back, I decided to build a pair of these power amplifiers in mono design in mid-2010.

 I would like to say at this point that the design of this power amplifier is mainly based on the following patent by Nelson Pass, which describes the Aleph power source.

 Nelson S. Pass

 US 5710522, Jan.
 20, 1998

-The Aleph J is based on the circuit design of the Aleph series.
-It is a two stage concept with a p-channel JFET differential amplifier with a current source at the input and a single ended class A output based on the active current source concept with two identical output stages in parallel.
+The Aleph J follows the circuit design of the Aleph series.
+It is also a two-stage concept with a p-channel JFET differential amplifier with current source in the input and a single-ended Class A output stage based on the concept of the Active Current Source with two output stages connected in parallel.

-Nelson Pass itself characterize the amplifier in the manual as follows:
+Nelson Pass itself describes the amplifier in the related user manual as follows:

 Meanwhile, it’s been about 13 years since I designed the Aleph 3, and I have such affection for that series that I revisited the design.

 The Aleph J has about 15dB less negative feedback than the original and achieves comparable distortion, bandwidth and damping figures.
 It also has about 15dB less noise.
 Those of you with delicate tube preamps will be happy to see a 242kΩ input impedance with vanishing capacitance.